Hard Times (novel): The role of status on morality

-Dickens is concerned throughout Hard Times with the effects of social class on the morality of individuals.
+Dickens is concerned throughout Hard Times with the effects of social class on individuals' morality.
 Some contrasting characters relating to this theme are Stephen and Rachael, and Tom and Mr. Bounderby.
-Stephen's honesty and Rachael's compassion are qualities not shown in people from higher classes, but only among hard- working individuals who are browbeaten by the uncaring factory owners such as Bounderby.
-These qualities appear repeatedly, as Stephen works hard every day until he decides to leave town to save the names of his fellow workers, and Rachael supports Stephen through this, while struggling to provide for herself as well.
-In contrast, Mr. Bounderby refuses to recognise the difficulties faced by those in lower classes, completely denying and denigrating Stephen's request for help.
+Stephen's honesty and Rachael's compassion are qualities not found among people of a higher class, but only among hard-working individuals browbeaten by the uncaring factory owners such as Bounderby.
+These qualities recur as Stephen works hard every day until he decides to leave town to save the names of his fellow workers, and Rachael supports Stephen through this while struggling to provide for herself.
+In contrast, Mr. Bounderby refuses to recognise the difficulties faced by those in lower classes, completely denying Stephen's request for help and denigrating it.
 Other aristocratic characters carry out blatantly immoral actions, such as Tom throwing away his sister's money, falling into debt, then robbing a bank and framing someone else for it.
 He admits his crimes only when evidence points clearly toward him.
 On the contrary, when the rumor comes out that Stephen robbed the bank, Stephen immediately heads back to Coketown to clear his name.
-The stark difference in morality between characters of dissimilar social status suggests Dickens's idea that there is a form of innate natural law that may remain unhampered in those leading less titled lives.
+The stark difference in morality between characters of dissimilar social status suggests Dickens's idea that there is an innate natural law that may remain unhampered in those leading less titled lives.
 Stephen's concept of right and wrong is untainted by the manufactured values of utilitarianism instilled into Tom and Bounderby.